Karavoulias-Attorneys/pkavocats.ca-website/src/posts/template.md

 ## How can that be?
 Here is part one of my article blah blah
 ## But Bitcoin is not a company, it's decentralized!
-Here is part two of my article
+Here is part two of my article with a link to the article [Supreme court case](https://www.supremecourt.ca/bitcoin)